MARATHON WEEKEND LODGING

 CALL INSTEAD OF TRYING TO BOOK ONLINE

 Many hotels don’t accept online bookings for Grandma’s Marathon weekend.
-This is for a variety of reasons that are unique in our community to race weekend, including the total volume of customers as well as cancellation policies that may be different than usual.
+This is for a variety of reasons that are unique to race weekend in our community, including the total volume of customers as well as cancellation policies that may be different than usual.

 So while it may appear online there are no rooms available, calling the hotel directly is always your best option.
 We know this adds time to your process, but it can also set you up with the best chance of success.